istio-ecosystem/wasm-extensions/doc/write-cpp-unit-test.md

 )
 ```

-## Step 2: Create scaffold for unit tests
+## Step 2: Create a scaffold for unit tests
 ---

-Before implementing test, the scaffold needs to be created, which imports necessary library, adds the namespace wrapper, registers the extension with `nullVM` runtime, and creates a test class which intiliaze the `nullVM` runtime.
+Before implementing test, the scaffold needs to be created, which imports necessary library, adds the namespace wrapper, registers the extension with `nullVM` runtime, and creates a test class which initializes the `nullVM` runtime.
 Unlike extension code, the unit test is always compiled with nullVM mode, so there is no need to wrap the namespace with `NULL_PLUGIN` directive.

 ```cpp
 // necessary library imports for